When you see the word ‘cheap’ on something for sale, what other words do you immediately associate it with?

 Buy Cheap, Get Cheap

 While most of us have an instinct for bogus deals, it’s human nature to make a few mistakes along the way.
 Perhaps you bought a cheap kitchen appliance that failed the second or third time you used it, or you chose the cheaper tradie that did a subpar job or left your home with issues you found only after they’d disappeared.
-We’ve all been caught out in the past with a deal that was ‘too good to be true’ – and it’s the same with the solar industry.
+We’ve all been caught out in the past with a deal that was ‘too good to be true’ – and it can happen in the solar industry too.

 Cheap solar panels can be just that; cheap substitutes for the real deal.
-If you’re seeing a really low upfront cost on great quality solar panels, check the terms of sale to see if the company reserves the right to swap out these quality parts for cheaper panels that aren’t of an equivalent capacity, quality, or warranty to the ones you signed up for.
-This is a typical way that budget companies cut their costs and put your future energy savings and your property at risk.
+If you’re seeing a really low upfront cost on great quality solar panels, check the terms of sale to see if the company reserves the right to swap out these quality parts for cheaper panels that aren’t of equivalent capacity, quality, or warranty to the ones you signed up for.
+This option for a company to substitute inferior panels into your system after the point of sale might be a way they can advertise something that looks too good to be true and then cut their costs and put your future energy savings and your property at risk.

 In 2017, the Clean Energy Council raised questions about the quality of cheaper solar panels, and how the manufacturer’s descriptions often don’t match the actual panel and aren’t meeting the standards their datasheets are claiming.
 Their message was clear; don’t just buy the cheapest panels you can find.